teuben/nemo/docs/source/glossary.rst

       https://docs.astropy.org/en/stable/io/ascii/ecsv.html

   falcon
-      A subpackage in NEMO that hosts the gyrfalcON code.
+      A subpackage in NEMO that hosts the gyrfalcON code and many related tools.
       See ``$NEMO/usr/dehnen/falcON``.

   fie
       Most expressions that you give to
       :term:`program keyword` s are
       parsed by *nemofie* and eventually ``fie``.
-(Nomenclature borrowed from :term:`GIPSY`)
+(Nomenclature borrowed from :term:`GIPSY`).
+Example:   a='sqrt(pi)*G'

   FITS
       "Flexible Interchange Transport System", a